Victoria-Uwegba/FNP-SALES-ANALYSIS/README.md

 ### Data Sources

-Sales Data: The primary <ahttps://github.com/Victoria-Uwegba/FNP-SALES-ANALYSIS/blob/main/fnp%20excel%20file.xlsx>dataset<a/> for this analysis which contains detailed information on the products sold, customer orders, and customer details provided by the company.
+Sales Data: The primary <a href="https://github.com/Victoria-Uwegba/FNP-SALES-ANALYSIS/blob/main/fnp%20excel%20file.xlsx">dataset<a/> for this analysis which contains detailed information on the products sold, customer orders, and customer details provided by the company.

 ### Data Collected